diegoxcn/Writeups/VulnHub/GoldenEye/GoldenEye.md

 ## SplashAdmin
-- From [05 - Ports Scan & Enumeration](05%20-%20Ports%20Scan%20&%20Enumeration.md) we know from nikto there's a page called `/splashAdmin.php`, but we didn't explore it yet.
+- From [../GlasgowSmile/GlasgowSmile](../GlasgowSmile/GlasgowSmile.md) we know from nikto there's a page called `/splashAdmin.php`, but we didn't explore it yet.
 ![](Pasted%20image%2020210503103751.png)
 ```bash
 └╼cn$ curl -s http://192.168.20.7/splashAdmin.php | html2text